For businesses, accepting credit card payments is no longer optional. In fact, businesses that don’t accept them risk being left behind.

 The type of processor you work with is dependent on 1) whether you will be selling in-store or online, 2) the transaction volume, and 3) the cards / payment options you want to accept.
 The most common types of credit card payment processors include:

 These are just the most common types.
 For example, a high-risk payment processor is another option, which offers credit card services for businesses in industries with a higher risk for fraud or chargebacks.
-High-risk providers generally charge higher processing fees.
+High-risk providers generally charge higher credit card processing fees.
+For example, credit card processing for smoke shops may be subject to high-risk fees.

 Payment Provider vs. Merchant Account